 Launch of 2015 Community Rides Program

 In attendance was Ben Gomberg, just starting on the job as the City's new Active Transportation Manager.
-WELCOME BEN!

 Image (far left), L-R: Jacqueline Hunter (AT Office), Donnie Morris (Chair, MCAC), Ben Gomberg, Irwin Nayer (Vice-Chair, MCAC) and Erica Warsh (AT Office).